webmininglab/webmininglab.github.io/_projects/link-structure-of-the-web-in-hong-kong-and-mainland-china.md

 ---
 title: "Link Structure of the Web in Hong Kong and Mainland China"
 layout: single
-excerpt: "The shape of the Web in terms of its graphical structure has been a widely interested topic.
-Two graphs, Bow Tie and Daisy, have stood out from previous research.
-In this work, we take a different approach, by viewing the Web as a hierarchy of three levels, namely page level, host level, and domain level.
-Such structures are analyzed and compared with a snapshot of Chinese Web in early 2006, involving 830 million pages, 17 million hosts, and 0.8 million domains.
-Some interesting results have emerged.
-For example, the Chinese Web appears more like a teapot (with a large size of SCC, a medium size of IN and a small size of OUT) at page level than the classic bow tie or daisy shape.
-Some challenging phenomena are also observed.
-For example, the INs becomes much smaller than OUTs at host and domain levels."
+excerpt: "The shape of the Web in terms of its graphical structure has been a widely interested topic. "
 header:
   overlay_color: "#000"
   overlay_filter: "0.5"